 Yes, that Niagara River.
 With some 11 miles of the most amazing views you can imagine and access from both sides of the border, fishermen can say they've done something when they pull one out of here.

 Lake Ontario has so many classic places to fish, it's almost impossible to list them all.
-Here are a few of the crazy good ones:
+Here are a few of the best options.

 6. Johnson Creek